wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 **Troubleshooting & Further Investigation:**

-1. Go to the **Network Latency** chart in the **Proxy Troubleshooting** section of the **Operations for Applications Service and Proxy Data** dashboard.
+1. Go to the **Network Latency** chart in the **Proxy Troubleshooting** section of the **Tanzu Observability Service and Proxy Data** dashboard.
 This chart tracks the amount of time from when the proxy sends out a data point to when it receives an acknowledgment from the backend.
 2. Ensure that this amount of time is in the range of hundreds of milliseconds.
 If the time reaches the range of seconds, check for network latency issues.